 The receiving end can provide a mixture of different video formats for different customer requirements including HD-SDI, NDI, RTMP (Push & Pull) and ONVIF compliant RTMP.
 Alternatively, the Zao Android App can be used with the Cloud View solution.

-The latest generation of Smartphone means it has the hardware power to compress and live stream with broadcast precision and deliver a video experience that is now the envy of many external cameras that are far more expensive.
+The latest generation of smartphones means they have the hardware power to compress and live stream with broadcast precision, delivering a video experience that is now the envy of many external cameras that are far more expensive.

 The flexibility of the Zao Android App is that it can support both H.264 and H.265 compression.
 The advantage of H.265 HEVC compression is that it requires only half the bit rate for the same video quality.
-It can support lower latency, typically under a second even where signal is weak.
-H.264 works better on older phones but also many more back-office applications at the receiving destination support H.264 so transcoding is not required.
+It can support lower latency, typically under a second, even in weak signal conditions.
+H.264 works better on older phones, but many more back-office applications at the receiving destination support H.264, so transcoding is not required.

 The advantage of the Zao Android App is that you can easily switch between the two compression modes depending on your requirements.

-Despite all the complexity under the covers, the app itself is easy to use with a red button just to start or stop the live stream and could be controlled remotely via a management platform.
-It has other features like turning on the light, dimming the screen to save power, choice of front or back cameras (and a thermal camera on some devices), locking the screen to prevent accidental changes and supports full GPS if live streaming to a map.
+Despite all the complexity under the hood, the app itself is easy to use, with a red button to start or stop the live stream.
+It can be controlled remotely via a management platform.
+It also has other features like turning on the light, dimming the screen to save power, choosing between front or back cameras (and some devices even have a thermal camera), locking the screen to prevent accidental changes, and supports full GPS when live streaming to a map.

 Broadcast App in Field

-Zao Cloud View – A hosted or “On-Prem” solution that allows up to 12 incoming Zao Android encrypted video streams, and up to 6 receiving clients to view and record live streams either in the Command Centre or remotely in the field.
+A virtualized software solution hosted or “On-Prem” solution that allows up to 12 incoming Zao Android encrypted video streams, and up to 6 receiving clients to view and record live streams either in the Command Centre or remotely in the field.